chdenat/ACF-Json-location-Manager/Readme.md

 With only one JSON file, the plugin and theme group fields will be mixed in one place, ACF for themes and ACF for plugins... :( Really annoying if the developer maintains one repo for plugin, one for theme.

-## My solution : ACF Json location Manager
+## Our solution : ACF Json location Manager

 **ACF Json location Manager** is a class that adds the possibility, for each field group, to select the json file location.
 Then, the developer can decide where he wants to put his json.
 When a Json file is pulled on a specific